 Reinforcement can be approached in two ways – positive or negative.

 With adult learning theory, positive reinforcement is about offering something that encourages good behavior.
 For example, development-based learning could center on the idea of the potential for a raise with the learning of a new skill.

-Once your employees reach this step it lets you know whether or not the content was effective and how well employees can interpret and apply it.
+Once your employees reach this step, it lets you know whether or not the content was effective and how well employees can interpret and apply it.

-In order to improve transference within the corporate learning environment, consider including social elements in the process.
+To improve transference within the corporate learning environment, consider including social elements in the process.
 One way to do this is to provide the opportunity for participants to work in virtual teams comprised of their coworkers.
 Employees can study the information and then attempt to solve problems directly related to the content they’re responsible for learning.

-Social learning not only improves engagement, but also helps employees learn from their own mistakes and the mistakes of others, while gaining a more long-term understanding of how to realistically and appropriately apply the skills and principles being taught.
+Social learning not only improves engagement but also helps employees learn from their own mistakes and the mistakes of others while gaining a more long-term understanding of how to realistically and appropriately apply the skills and principles being taught.